ifeeltech/ifeeltech-guides/ARTICLE_WORKFLOW.md

 - Follow CONTENT_GUIDELINES.md structure
 - Include 1-3 internal links to pillar
 - Add 1 external authority link
+- **REQUIRED:** Include at least ONE table (comparison, features, specs, etc.)
+- **REQUIRED:** Include at least ONE bullet list section (steps, criteria, tips)
-- Use tables, lists, blockquotes for formatting
+- Use blockquotes for key insights
+- Vary formatting: No more than 3-4 paragraphs without visual break
 - Select relevant Unsplash featured image

-**Focus:** Content quality, structure, helpfulness
+**Focus:** Content quality, structure, helpfulness, scannability

 **DO NOT finalize yet** - this is draft only